RESEARCH STARTER

 Mineral Identification

 With either preparation, the first goal is to identify the minerals present by observing their visible properties.
-Features of shape, such as a characteristic crystal form, habit, cleavage, or fracture (keeping in mind that only a cross section is visible), give the first clues to identity.
-For example, garnets often exhibit a polygon-like cross section of their characteristic crystal form, and mica usually shows its perfect one-directional cleavage.
+Features of shape, such as a characteristic crystal form, habit, cleavage, or fracture (keeping in mind that only a cross-section is visible), give the first clues to identity.
+For example, garnets often exhibit a polygon-like cross-section of their characteristic crystal form, and mica usually shows its perfect one-directional cleavage.
 Typical colors may be present (with polars uncrossed), although they are much fainter than in a hand sample.
 Some minerals, like tourmaline or biotite mica, change color as they are turned in the polarized light; these minerals are called pleochroic.

 The relief of a crystal indicates the contrast between its index of refraction and that of its surroundings.
 A mineral with high relief appears to stand out from its background and have very distinct boundaries, while one with low relief is hard to distinguish from its background.
-If neighboring minerals or a medium (mounting or immersion) of known index are present, the analyst can estimate the index of refraction of an unknown mineral from its relief.
+If neighboring minerals or a medium (mounting or immersion) of a known index are present, the analyst can estimate the index of refraction of an unknown mineral from its relief.
 The analyst can measure the index of minerals in powdered form exactly by comparison with standard index oils (called the immersion method).
 If the index of the mineral matches the oil closely, the grain boundary almost disappears.
 Anisotropic crystals require a different oil for each vibration direction.
 Having measured the indices, the analyst can then consult a table to identify the mineral.

 If the indices cannot be measured directly, as in a thin section, the birefringence (the difference between maximum and minimum indices) gives useful information for identification.
-The interference colors in a crystal depend on its birefringence and its thickness (usually approximately 0.03 millimeter in a thin section).
+The interference colors in a crystal depend on its birefringence and its thickness (usually approximately 0.03 millimeters in a thin section).
 The analyst compares the highest interference colors found in a crystal to a Michel-Levy chart, determines the corresponding birefringence, and consults a table to identify the mineral.

 The relationships between the vibration directions and visible features such as crystal faces and lines of cleavage give another clue to identity.
 At every quarter turn as an anisotropic crystal is turned on the stage, there is a point at which the crystal becomes completely dark, or extinct.
 Extinction occurs whenever the crystal's vibration directions are parallel to the polarizer or analyzer.
 The angle between an extinction direction and a crystal face or cleavage can distinguish between many otherwise similar minerals, such as the pyroxenes and amphiboles.
 Isotropic minerals like garnet are extinct at all positions of the stage.